chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 If you decided to use the multi-value option, you will need to indicate that in the mapping options for that column.
 Click the wrench icon and ensure that the "use multivalue separator" box is checked.

-If you have the Numeric Data Types module installed, you can import any date or datetime data fields in timestamp format.

 #### Basic import settings

 Bearing in mind that you are updating existing items, you can select a new resource template to use.